Penis enlargement surgery

 Many men underestimate their penis size and you may be a victim of misconceptions about yourself in comparison to other men (blame porn and non-expressive partners).
 So the chances are - you are well within the average.

-How does surgery compare to other to other methods of penis enlargement?
+How does surgery compare to other methods of penis enlargement?

-A penis enlargement surgery is dangerous comparing to other methods such as penis pumps and jelqing.
+A penis enlargement surgery is dangerous compared to other methods such as penis pumps and jelqing.
 It is advised that you investigate other methods before thinking about surgery.

 Jelqing or manual exercises have shown some promise.
-It is free, but requires a bit of effort and discipline.
-Penis pumps in particular is the only relatively safe non-invasive method of penis enlargement that is backed by scientific evidence.
-In addition to being easy to use and fairly cheap they are becoming widely available .
-You'll be surprised that their usage is becoming common, partly due to their application in effective treatment of ED (erectile dysfunction), in fact it was research into ED that has shown pumps to be a promising tool for penis enlargement.
+It is free but requires a bit of effort and discipline.
+Penis pumps in particular are the only relatively safe non-invasive method of penis enlargement that is backed by scientific evidence.
+In addition to being easy to use and fairly cheap, they are becoming widely available.
+You'll be surprised that their usage is becoming common, partly due to their application treatment of ED (erectile dysfunction) it was research into ED that has shown pumps to be a promising tool for penis enlargement.

-Is penis size that important for quality of sex?
+Is penis size that important for the quality of sex?

-In some ways a larger penis size helps improve sex however it is not the whole story.
-Sex is a complicated process and physiology of the two partners requires more then just a penis.
-On top of physiology there is psychology of sex which is even more complicated and perhaps even more important than the physiology.
+In some ways, a larger penis size helps improve sex however it is not the whole story.
+Sex is a complicated process and physiology of the two partners requires more than just a penis.
+On top of physiology, there is the psychology of sex which is even more complicated and perhaps even more important than physiology.